WKHAllen/godtp/README.md

-# Go Data Transfer Protocol
+# Data Transfer Protocol for Go

 Cross-platform networking interfaces for Go.